projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

 -  **DM Start**: DM application starts to run.

--  **Option Parsing**: DM parse options from command line inputs.
+-  **Option Parsing**: DM parses options from command-line inputs.

--  **VM Create**: DM calls ioctl to Service VM HSM, then Service VM HSM makes hypercalls to HV to create a VM, it returns a vmid for a dedicated VM.
+-  **VM Create**: DM calls ioctl to the Service VM HSM, then the Service VM HSM makes hypercalls to the hypervisor to create a VM.
+It returns a vmid for a dedicated VM.

--  **Set I/O Request Buffer**: the I/O request buffer is a page buffer allocated by DM for a specific VM in user space.
-This buffer is shared between DM, HSM and HV. **Set I/O Request buffer** calls an ioctl executing a hypercall to share this unique page buffer with HSM and HV.
-Refer to :ref:`hld-io-emulation` and :ref:`IO-emulation-in-sos` for more details.
+-  **Set I/O Request Buffer**: The I/O request buffer is a page buffer allocated by the DM for a specific VM in user space.
+This buffer is shared among the DM, HSM, and hypervisor. **Set I/O Request Buffer** calls an ioctl executing a hypercall to share this unique page buffer with the HSM and hypervisor.
+Refer to :ref:`hld-io-emulation` and :ref:`IO-emulation-in-service-vm` for more details.

 -  **Memory Setup**: User VM memory is allocated from Service VM memory.
 This section of memory will use Service VM hugetlbfs to allocate linear continuous host physical address for guest memory.
 It will try to get the page size as big as possible to guarantee maximum utilization of TLB.
-It then invokes a hypercall to HV for its EPT mapping, and maps the memory segments into user space.
+It then invokes a hypercall to the hypervisor for its EPT mapping, and maps the memory segments into user space.

 -  **PIO/MMIO Handler Init**: PIO/MMIO handlers provide callbacks for
-   trapped PIO/MMIO requests that are triggered from I/O request server in HV for DM-owned device emulation.
-This is the endpoint of I/O path in DM.
-After this initialization, device emulation driver in DM could register its MMIO handler by *register_mem()* API and PIO handler by *register_inout()* API or INOUT_PORT() macro.
+   trapped PIO/MMIO requests that are triggered from the I/O request server in the hypervisor for DM-owned device emulation.
+This is the endpoint of the I/O path in the DM.
+After this initialization, the device emulation driver in the DM can register its MMIO handler by the ``register_mem()`` API and its PIO handler by the ``register_inout()`` API or ``INOUT_PORT()`` macro.

--  **PCI Init**: PCI initialization scans the PCI bus/slot/function to identify each configured PCI device on the acrn-dm command line and initializes their configuration space by calling their dedicated vdev_init() function.
+-  **PCI Init**: PCI initialization scans the PCI bus/slot/function to identify each configured PCI device on the ``acrn-dm`` command line and initializes their configuration space by calling their dedicated ``vdev_init()`` function.
 For more details on the DM PCI emulation, refer to `PCI Emulation`_.

--  **ACPI Build**: If there is "-A" option in acrn-dm command line, DM will build ACPI table into its VM's F-Segment (0xf2400).
+-  **ACPI Build**: If there is an "-A" option in the ``acrn-dm`` command line, the DM will build an ACPI table into its VM's F-Segment (0xf2400).
 This ACPI table includes full tables for RSDP, RSDT, XSDT, MADT, FADT, HPET, MCFG, FACS, and DSDT.
-All these items are programed according to acrn-dm command line configuration and derived from their default value.
+All these items are programed according to the ``acrn-dm`` command-line configuration and derived from their default value.

--  **SW Load**: DM prepares User VM's SW configuration such as kernel, ramdisk, and zeropage, according to these memory locations:
+-  **SW Load**: DM prepares the User VM's software configuration such as kernel, ramdisk, and zeropage, according to these memory locations:

    .. code-block:: c